MarkBiesheuvel/demo-aircraft-data/README.md

 Our serverless AWS architecture is always online and doesn't have to be started.
 Simply go to the CloudFront url to visit the website.

+Currently there is a live demo available on [aircraft.demo.training](https://aircraft.demo.training/).

 # 4 Design considerations

 ## 4.1 Ingestion